 The point is you want one but do not know how to go about getting an AARP phone, well if you have managed to use Google and looked up the words ‘How to get an AARP phone for seniors’ then do not fret for help has arrived.

 First off, you will need to be informed of the variety of plans at your disposal before you jump into the cesspool that is mobile phones, telecoms and technology services in general.

 This a service presented by AT&T Company to meet the needs of AT&T Cell Phone for Senior.
 The plan encompasses features such as unlimited calls to AT&T users, 200 minutes to other networks as well as 500 minutes on weekends and nights, however, you will have to purchase another data plan.
 When you sign up for the Unlimited & More Plan, you gain access to unlimited mobile hotspot plans for text, talk, and data at the price tag of $40 per month per line.

 You can use the AT&T Senior Plan on both smartphones and flip-phones when you pay $29.99 for the base plan.
 As an AARP member, you enjoy 10% on selected plans and 15% for wireless accessories.

 2. T-Mobile ONE Plan

-It is also well suited for people who travel frequently you do not incur extra roaming charges.
-The technically inclined will be at home being able to surf, stream and use social media while making unlimited calls and texts to worldwide networks in 200 countries.
+It is also well suited for people who travel frequently; you do not incur extra roaming charges.
+The technically inclined will be at home to surf, stream, and use social media while making unlimited calls and texts to worldwide networks in 200 countries.

 3. Verizon Senior Phone Plan